tadejf84/boilerpressWP/README.md

 # boilerpressWP
-A modern, minimal WordPress starter theme
+A modern, minimal starter theme for WordPress developers